thurstonian/ThurstyUtilities/README.md

 Restarts the ITS OneLog client on the local computer.

+### Resize-Video

+Wrapper function for ffmpeg, will throw an error if not installed.

+Trims a given video file from the given start time to a provided ending time.

+If using the TrimSeconds parameter instead of EndTime, an EndTime is calculated by subtracting the amount of seconds given from the length of the video.

+Parameters:
+- StartTime (Optional, defaults to beginning of video)
+- EndTime (Required if not using TrimSeconds)
+- TrimSeconds [Integer] (Optional, defaults to 0)
+- InputPathString (Required)
+- OutputPathString (Required)

 ### Test-AdobeLicense

 Checks in Active Directory to see if a user has been assigned with an Adobe License.
 Does a pattern match over the Distringuihed Name, so you can search by first name, last name, domain, or organizational unit.